fossasia/wp-dev-buddy/readme.txt

 * You can hide this plugin's settings page by adding one simple line of code to your theme.
 Simply add `add_action('admin_menu', array($dbtf, 'hide_admin_page'), 999);` to your theme's functions.php file.
 If you've moved the plugin folder into your theme and included it, you'll need to ensure that this line comes **after** the include for it to work.

 * Before this plugin can be used the end user will need to offer it Consumer and OAuth keys that can be obtained by creating an application at the [Twitter developers site](https://dev.twitter.com/apps/new).
 Further information on this can be found under the "Installation" tab.

+**NOTE: This plugin requires your server to have cURL enabled to work.**

 == Installation ==